 The other reason you might consider taking the negative cash flow would be if you were pretty far into a 15-year loan.
 You would do this in order to pay off the house and own it free and clear.

 In order to establish cash flow, you’re going to have to do some estimating of both income and expenses.
 It’s important to be realistic about these numbers.
-When I work with a new property owner in our property management company, I tend to lean on the pessimistic side of these numbers.If the property leases for more money and the expenses end up being less, our clients are pleasantly surprised.Click To Tweet
+When working with a new property owner in our property management company, we tend to lean towards the pessimistic side of these numbers.

 The first thing you need to establish is how much you can realistically lease your property for.
 You want to be realistic because you want the property to lease quickly, no matter what the condition of the rental market.
 Keeping it leased goes hand in hand with keeping the cash flow positive.